 Not every travel rewards card offers a cash back option, so it’s great when you can get the best of both worlds.
 However, the cash back options are typically less valuable than the travel credits because travel credit cards are supposed to reward customers with travel, not cash.

-When you book a trip through their system or use your points to purchase travel, every 100 points buys you $1’s worth of travel (flights, hotels and transportation).
+When you book a trip through their system or use your points to purchase travel, every 100 points buys you $1’s worth of travel (flights, hotels, and transportation).
 However, with the cash back option, the same 100 points gets you only $.50 worth of cash, which can be redeemed as a check or statement credit.
 So let’s say you have 50,000 in points.
 So if you spent a year racking up 50,000 in points, you can either get a $500 credit toward your next trip or cash out for $250.
 In many cases, $500 will pay for a round trip ticket and $250 may not get you very far.

 The advantage of this card is that you can get a check for the cash amount – truly cash-in-hand – while most other credit cards will only apply the cash to your statement balance.
 Still, if you find you prefer cash instead of travel perks, you should probably consider a cash back rewards card instead of a travel rewards card.

-Some popular cash-back credit cards include the Barclaycard CashForward Barclaycard CashForwardTM TM World MasterCard® World MasterCard®, with 1.5% cash rewards on every purchase, the BankAmericard Cash Rewards BankAmericard Cash RewardsTM TM Credit Card Credit Card, with up to 3% cash back on certain categories or the Citi® Double Cash Card that offers 1% cash back when you buy something and then 1% cash back again when you pay for it.
+Some popular cash-back credit cards include the Barclaycard CashForward Barclaycard CashForwardTM TM World MasterCard® World MasterCard®, with 1.5% cash rewards on every purchase, the BankAmericard Cash Rewards BankAmericard Cash RewardsTM TM Credit Card Credit Card, with up to 3% cash back on certain categories or the Citi® Double Cash Card that offer 1% cash back when you buy something and then 1% cash back again when you pay for it.

 Tip: Instead of cashing out your travel points, consider getting a gift card for a store where you normally shop.
 Rates for gift cards are the same as for travel purchases, so you’ll get more bang for your buck.
 For example, you can turn in 10,000 points for a $100 Target gift card instead of just $50 in cash.